Are you looking for test card numbers?

-Pre-authorise a payment, adjust the authorised amount, and capture the payment.
+Pre-authorize a payment, adjust the authorized amount, and capture the payment.

-In a basic payment flow, the payable amount from your payment request is authorised and then captured.
-But sometimes you may want to change the amount or extend the length of the authorisation before the payment is captured.
-You can enable this using the authorisation type pre-authorisation with your payment request.
-In this payment flow you can increase or decrease the authorised amount at a later stage, and then capture the payment.
-Such changes to a pre-authorised payment are called authorisation adjustments.
+In a basic payment flow, the payable amount from your payment request is authorized and then captured.
+But sometimes you want to change the amount or extend the length of the authorization.
+Using the authorization type pre-authorization for your payment request, you can increase or decrease the authorized amount at a later stage, and then capture the payment manually.
+Changes to a pre-authorized payment are called "authorization adjustments".

-When you consider implementing pre-authorisation and authorisation adjustment, take into account the following:
+When you consider implementing authorization adjustment, take into account the following:

-• Availability: support for authorisation adjustment is limited to specific credit card schemes, and also depends on your Merchant Category Code (MCC).
+• Availability: support for authorization adjustment is limited to specific credit card schemes and Merchant Category Codes (MCC).
 It is ultimately up to the issuing bank whether they allow it.
+You can enable Smart Pre-auth to check during pre-authorization if the card scheme supports authorization adjustments.

-• Validity: pre-authorisations and authorisations expire after a while, depending on the card scheme.
-Ideally, you capture the payment before the pre-authorisation expires.
+• Expiration: pre-authorizations and authorizations expire after a while, depending on the card scheme.
+Ideally, you capture the payment before the pre-authorization expires.

 Use cases

-There are several use cases for adjusting a pre-authorised amount:
+There are several use cases for adjusting a pre-authorized amount:

 • Hospitality.
 For example, in a hotel:

-1. At check-in, the hotel pre-authorises payment of the room that the guest booked.
-At the same time, the hotel creates a shopper recognition token, to be able to apply late charges when necessary.
+1. Just before the guest checks in, or when the guest checks in using an app or in person, the hotel pre-authorizes payment of the guest's room.
+At the same time, the hotel stores the shopper's payment information , to be able to apply late charges when necessary.

 2. During their stay, the guest incurs expenses at the hotel facilities.
-The hotel adds these expenses to the pre-authorised amount by adjusting the authorisation.
+The hotel adds these expenses to the pre-authorized amount by adjusting the authorization.

-3. At check-out, the hotel captures the final amount, or cancels the payment if the guest prefers to settle their bill with a different payment method.
+3. When the guest checks out, the hotel captures the final amount, or cancels the payment if the guest prefers to settle their bill with a different payment method.

-4. If necessary the hotel charges the guest after they have left, using the shopper recognition token for a new payment.
+4. If necessary, the hotel charges the guest after they have left, using the shopper's stored payment details for a new payment.

 • Tipping in regions and industries where it is customary that the guest adds a tip on the receipt after they have presented their card.

-For some card schemes, you can set card payment requests to be handled as either a pre-authorisation or a final authorisation.
+For some card schemes, you can set payment requests to be handled as either a pre-authorization or a final authorization.

-• Pre-authorisation: this is intended for use cases as described above, when you don't yet know the amount to be captured.
-It allows you to increase or decrease the initially authorised amount at a later point in time using the API.
+• Pre-authorization: this authorization type verifies that the shopper's account is valid and has sufficient funds to cover a transaction, but does not debit the account.
+It is intended for use cases as described above, when you do not yet know the amount to be captured.
+It allows you to increase or decrease the initially authorized amount at a later point in time.

-• Final authorisation: use this when the final amount is agreed up front and the transaction will definitely be captured in full.
-It's not possible to adjust the authorised amount.
+• Final authorization: the final amount is agreed up front and the transaction will be captured in full.
+This is the default authorization type, and it doesn't allow you to adjust the authorized amount later.

-• Define the default authorisation type at the merchant account level for all card transactions.
+• Define the default authorization type at the merchant account level for all card transactions.
 See Configure your account.

-• Manually specify the authorisation type (PreAuth or FinalAuth) in each payment request.
-See Pre-authorise a payment.
+• Manually specify authorizationType PreAuth or authorizationType FinalAuth in each payment request.
+See Pre-authorize a payment.

 Asynchronous or synchronous adjustment

-• With asynchronous authorisation adjustment, you refer to a payment using the PSP reference that you received in the response to your pre-authorisation request.
-In each authorisation adjustment request as well as in the final capture request, you only need to specify this first PSP reference.
+• Asynchronous authorization adjustment: you refer to a payment using the PSP reference that you received in the response to your pre-authorization request.
+In each authorization adjustment request, and in the final capture request, you specify this first PSP reference.

 Asynchronous adjustment is easier to implement, but it is not immediately clear if the adjustment succeeded.
-You need to set up webhook notifications to receive updates and to know if the final amount was authorised before you capture the payment.
+You must set up webhooks to receive updates and to know if the final amount was authorized before you capture the payment.

-• With synchronous authorisation adjustment, you pass an adjustAuthorisationData blob from one authorisation adjustment to the next, to enable us to keep track of the latest amount.
-You receive the first blob in the response to your pre-authorisation request.
-In your first authorisation adjustment request, you specify the blob you received for the pre-authorisation, and you receive a new blob in the response.
+• Synchronous authorization adjustment: you pass an adjustAuthorisationData blob from one request to the next, to enable us to keep track of the latest amount.
+You receive the first blob in the response to your pre-authorization request.
+In your first authorization adjustment request, you specify the blob you received for the pre-authorization, and you receive a new blob in the response.
 In your next adjustment, you specify the blob that you received in the response for the previous adjustment, and so on.

-Synchronous adjustment requires one additional step to implement, because you need to keep track of the latest blob.
+Synchronous adjustment requires more effort to implement, because you need to keep track of the latest blob.
 The advantage is that you receive the adjustment result synchronously.
-In this way you immediately know if the final amount was authorised before you capture the payment.
+In this way you immediately know if the final amount was authorized before you capture the payment.

-If at some stage you fail to pass the blob, the flow falls back to asynchronous adjustment and it is no longer possible to return to synchronous adjustment for that payment.
+If at any point you fail to pass the blob, the flow falls back to asynchronous adjustment, and it is no longer possible to return to synchronous adjustment for that payment.

-1. Make sure that you have built an integration that can make a payment.
+1. Build an integration that can make a payment.

-2. Set up webhook notifications.
-You'll need to rely on notifications to know whether the capture succeeded.
-If you use asynchronous authorisation adjustment, you'll also need to rely on notifications for the authorisation adjustment result.
+2. Set up webhooks.
+You'll need to rely on webhooks to know whether the capture succeeded.
+If you use asynchronous authorization adjustment, you'll also need to rely on webhooks for the authorization adjustment result.

 3. Generate an API key.
-To adjust the authorisation and finalize the pre-authorised payment, you need to have an API key.
+To adjust the authorization and finalize the pre-authorized payment, you need to have an API key.

 If you are using cloud-based communications, you can use the existing API key that you use for Terminal API requests.

-Also be aware that you need to implement logic on your end, for example to decide when to use the pre-authorisation flow, and to calculate the amount when you make an authorisation adjustment.
+4. Implement logic on your end to decide when to use the pre-authorization flow, and to calculate the amount when you make an authorization adjustment.

 Configure your account (Optional)

-There are two aspects of your account that you may want to configure for pre-authorisation and authorisation adjustment:
+There are various aspects of your account that you may want to configure for pre-authorization and authorization adjustment:

-• Default authorisation type: if you only do pre-authorisation payment requests, you can ask our Support Team to set your default authorisation type to PreAuth so that you don't have to specify it in your payment requests.
+• Default authorization type: if you only do pre-authorization payment requests, you can ask our Support Team to set your default authorization type to PreAuth so that you do not have to specify it in your payment requests.

-If you want to do both pre-authorisation payment requests and regular payment requests, we recommend you specify the authorisation type in all payment requests.
+If you want to do both pre-authorization payment requests and regular payment requests, we recommend you specify the authorization type in all payment requests.

-To start the pre-authorisation payment flow, make a PaymentRequest with an authorisation type of PreAuth:
+To start the pre-authorization payment flow, make a PaymentRequest with an authorization type of PreAuth:

 1. Make a POST request to a Terminal API endpoint, specifying: